 3. Analytics tools

 Reliable access to accurate data is the most critical component of succeeding with any type of website.
 If you lose access to your analytics accounts, you lose access to your data and that means you are operating blindly.
 This is especially true of historical data – you need to know what happened in the past to help understand where things stand now and what future scenarios are likely.
-If an external contractor owns your Google Analytics property and if that contractor leaves, they take the Google Analytics property with them.
+If an external contractor has your Google Analytics property set up within their account and if that contractor leaves, they take the Google Analytics property with them.
 This leads to the loss of vital information, which could set your business back severely.
-Make sure you have full ownership of your Google Analytics data and then invite designers, developers and marketers as users.
+Make sure your website’s Google Analytics property is set up within your company’s account data and then invite designers, developers, and marketers as users.
 The same holds true for all other analytics tools too.

 4. Google Search Console and Bing Webmaster Tools